Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

   - Two properties enum values are mostly the same as before, with some renames (underscores removed) and obsolete members removed.
   - A new property has been added with a recommended action, which a device developer may observe or ignore.
 - The file upload method has been split into the three individual steps that this method used to take.
 See [this file upload sample](./iothub/device/samples/getting%20started/FileUploadSample/) for an example of how to do file upload using these discrete steps.
-- Cloud-to-device messages can be received by calling `SetMessageHandlerAsync` and providing a callback.
+- Cloud-to-device messages can be received by calling `SetMessageIncomingMessageCallbackAsync` and providing a callback.
 Users no longer need to poll for messages with `ReceiveAsync`.
 - Several callback handler set methods and definitions have changed, losing the `userContext` parameter which was deemed unnecessary and a vestige of the C device client.
 - The exponential back-off retry policy has updated parameters and logic.
 - Remote certificate validation is no natively longer supported for AMQP web socket connections.